 The younger son wasted his living in loose living.
 But he repented and came home and asked for forgiveness.
 The elder son stayed around the home and worked, but he still wasted his living in loose living and did not repent.
 Let us each admit that we were the younger son—and yes at times the elder one too.
 But let us copy that confession of the younger son, or even the tax collector and simply say, God, be merciful to me, a sinner.
 Amen.

-Note from the Peace Doctor: If you're concerned about peace for yourself, please drop by our home page before you go.
-The Internet without a doubt is full with content regarding every imaginable field.
-The foregoing is an article we thought might be helpful for peace lovers and those who like to read peace news.
+Note from the Peace Doctor: If you're concerned about peace for yourself, we hope you will drop by our home page before you go.
+The Web for sure is full with information concerning any kind of topic.
+The foregoing is an article we expect will be interesting for peace lovers and those who are interested in peace news.